funkycrash/2017.04-jamstack-notes/intro.md

 Decoupled Architecture (Web Browser + Microservices + )
 JavaScript is used as main runtime.

-For E-commerce, check out GoCommerce Js
+For E-commerce, check out *GoCommerce JS*